 The surgeon takes the femoral head out of the joint socket.
 He or she trims the head with special tools.
 A metal cap is cemented over the head.

 The surgeon removes damaged cartilage and bone from the joint socket.

 The surgeon places a metal cup into the socket.
 Screws may be used to hold it in place.

 The surgeon places the femoral head back in the socket.

 The surgeon closes the layers of muscle and skin with stitches or staples.

-A healthcare provider will watch your vital signs such as your heart rate and blood pressure during the surgery.
+A healthcare provider will watch your heart rate and blood pressure during the surgery.